selimanac/defold-modplayer/README.md

 #### player.xm_volume(id:int, volume:double, amplification:double)

 Only for XM files.
-You can change the samples volume but it may cause a clipping.
+You can change the samples volume, but it may cause a clipping.
 You can balance it with amplification.
 Some bad modules may still clip.
 Default values; volume 1.0, amplification 0.25.
 Use it with caution!

 ```lua